Table of contents:

 DID YOU KNOW?
 “A Morning Consult survey reported that 39% of respondents said they'd consider quitting if their managers weren't flexible about working from home”

-This points to another level of urgency for greater flexibility and cultural transformations in the workplaces to attract, retain and engage talent.
-Else, companies will end up losing all their high-performing employees.
+This points to another level of urgency for greater flexibility and cultural transformations in the workplaces to attract, retain and engage employees.
+Else, companies will end up losing all their high-performing employees making retention tougher.

 4. Disappointed with the lack of healthy work-life boundaries: